MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 Simply run the DietPi PREP script [click for details](https://github.com/MichaIng/DietPi/issues/1285#issue-280771944) and follow the onscreen instructions.

-_NB: End user support will be limited to issues that are DietPi specific (which excludes Kernel/GPU/onboard BT+WiFi+Audio etc from our support).
-GPU features are disabled for other devices (eg: Kodi, Desktop), ideal for server usage._
+_NB: End user support will be limited to issues that are DietPi specific (which excludes Kernel/GPU/onboard Bluetooth+WiFi+Audio etc from our support).
+GPU features are disabled for other devices (e.g.: Kodi, Desktop), ideal for server usage._